 Bass frequencies contain much more energy than mid range.
 By using a 15V – 400 mA power supply, we can increase the headroom and reduce distortion for a more natural bass tone.

 What kind of overdrive circuit is being used?

-The Bassbone OD overdrive is similar to the Texas pedal which in turn is a derivation of the original Ibanez TS9.
+The Bassbone OD overdrive is a derivation of the original Ibanez TS9.
 This has been modified to sound great on bass.

 Can I use professional studio effects in the Bassbone OD effects loop?